 Kloss’s entrepreneurial feat began in 2014 with a simple coding class, one that inspired her to form a foundation aimed at empowering young girls join tech: Kode With Klossy.
 What began as a foundation to host free summer coding camps for a few dozen girls has since grown into a 50-camp operation, giving more than 1,000 girls two free weeks of coding class in 25 cities nationwide.

 More than a passion, Kloss’s goal of empowering girls to join STEAM seems to border on a calling.
-This week, that mission is manifesting the Trailblazers of STEAM series, four videos that give young girls an inside look at women dominating their careers in tech.
+This week, that mission is manifesting the Trailblazers of STEAM series, four videos (made in partnership with the Ford STEAM Experience) give young girls an inside look at women dominating their careers in tech.
 From culinary innovation to intergalactic travel, the scenes present a powerful portrait of the infinite possibilities for girls who code — Kloss included.

 Yahoo Lifestyle: People see you now as a successful model and entrepreneur, but not long ago you were a little girl who loved math and science.
 Was there one teacher in particular who inspired that?